Sage-Bionetworks/portalsDocs/articles/downloading_data.md

 {% endtabs %}

-## Finding Files
+## Finding and Downloading Files

 Files in projects can be annotated to facilitate finding them with the information from the metadata tables.
 Most projects will have a page dedicated to the types of annotations available for query.
+It is possible to query based on any of the annotations attached to the files.

-For example, to find all files in a project with synID `syn00123` and fileType `bam`:
+For example, to find all **mRNA fastq** files originating from **CD34+ cells** in the [PCBC project](https://www.synapse.org/#!Synapse:syn1773109){:target="_blank"} (syn1773109) we can query by:

 {% tabs %}

 {% tab Command %}
 {% highlight bash %}
-synapse query "select * from file where projectId=='syn00123' AND fileType=='bam'"
+synapse query "select * from file where projectId=='syn1773109' AND dataType=='mRNA' AND fileType=='fastq' AND Cell_Type_of_Origin=='CD34+ cells'"
 {% endhighlight %}
 {% endtab %}